tgbotbuilder/react-webapp-example/README.md

 ## Learn More

-TO learn more about Web Apps, take a look at the following resources:
+To learn more about Web Apps, take a look at the following resources:

 - [Web Apps Documentation](https://core.telegram.org/bots/webapps#designing-mini-apps) - learn about Web Apps features and API.